 Swanson, J. L., and Fouad, N. A. (2010).
 Career Theory and Practice: Learning Through Case Studies (4th Ed).
 Thousand Oaks, CA: Sage Publications.
 ISBN: 9781412937511..

-This academic graduate-level course is designed to meet three-semester units of addictions counseling for LPCC licensing in California.
+This academic graduate-level course is designed to meet three-semester units of career development theories and techniques requirement for LPCC licensing in California.

 Frequently Asked Questions

 Are there any advantages to taking these courses through Alliant?

 Yes, there are several advantages to taking these courses through Alliant’s CE Division:

 - The instructors have been designated by Alliant program directors.
 They are very familiar with our programs and know what is needed to prepare you properly.

 - The courses will be accepted by Alliant as meeting the academic prerequisites for admission.

 - You will receive an academic transcript showing your grade, and we will also report your enrollment in and completion of the course directly to your campus Admissions Office.
 (Reminder: Entry requirements for the Clinical Psychology programs state that you must receive a grade of “C” or better; entry requirements for the Organizational Psychology programs state that you must receive a grade “B” or better.)

 The courses are offered online as Guided Independent Study.
 All course material will be online.